 Everything that was written above applies also to packaging planning algorithms.
 The SaaS model is a flexible, cost effective and efficient solution for online stores, warehouses and forwarding companies – for all those who pack and store a lot.

 The best way to learn the potential of applications in the cloud is to sign up for a free trial.
-For example, you may check how the algorithms manage to answer the classic question about the maximum number of packages that can be stored in a container (https://www.3dbinpacking.com/pl/products/fill-container).
+For example, you may check how the algorithms manage to answer the classic question about the maximum number of packages that can be stored in a given packing space (https://www.3dbinpacking.com/en/products/check-max-load).
 The software works flawlessly and the response time is measured in hundredths of a second.
 It is clear that humans cannot compete with algorithms.
 You’d better “employ” them.